TheOdinProject/curriculum/foundations/html_css/the-box-model/the-box-model.md

 </div>

 ### Additional Resources
-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

 ### Knowledge Check
 * [From inside to outside, what is the order of box-model properties?](#the-box-model)